reinhart1010/nix/docs/en/common/kosmorro.md

 ---
 # kosmorro

-Compute the ephemerides and the events for a given date, at a given position on Earth.
+Compute the ephemerides and the events for a date at a position on Earth.
 More information: <http://kosmorro.space>.

 - Get ephemerides for Paris, France: